toradex/meta-toradex-security/docs/README-secure-boot.md

 Because `dm-verity` is read-only, you might want to create an additional partition in the eMMC to store persistent data.

 If that is the case, you can use the `tdx-tezi-data-partition` class.
 For more information, have a look at its documentation ([README-data-partition.md](README-data-partition.md)).

+## Known issues and limitations

+- Currently the hardening is implemented/integrated on NXP SoCs only; when building for other SoC vendors one has to disable the feature (set `TDX_UBOOT_HARDENING_ENABLE=` to `0`) or the build will fail.